saikiran1224/Hello-World-in-a-New-Language/README.md

-##MLH Local Hack Day:Build Day-1 Challenge
+## MLH Local Hack Day:Build Day-1 Challenge
 This is a Repository containing the code of the Challenge named **Hello,World in a new Language**.
-Here I have used the Java Language to show Hello, World.
+Here I have used the Java Language to show `Hello, World!`.

 ## Code Written
 ``` //My First Java Program